babangsund/babangsund.com/src/blog/relay_experimental.md

 - [useLegacyPaginationFragment](#useLegacyPaginationFragment)
 - [useBlockingPaginationFragment](#useBlockingPaginationFragment)

-### MatchContainer
 ### fetchQuery

-Not unlike the v5 iteration of `fetchQuery`, it fetches the given operation, and implements de-duplication of in-flight requests.
+Not unlike the v5 iteration of `fetchQuery`, it fetches the given operation and implements de-duplication of in-flight requests by checking on-going requests with matching parameters (query, variables) beforehand.

-A RelayObservable is returned by default, which is a limited implementation of the [ESObservable](https://github.com/tc39/proposal-observable).
+A RelayObservable is returned by default, which is a limited implementation of the [ESObservable proposal](https://github.com/tc39/proposal-observable).
-The primary benefit of RelayObservable, is the ability to subscribe to updates with a synchronous callback.
+The primary benefit of Observable, is the ability to subscribe to updates with a synchronous callback.

-When using the Observable, `fetchQuery` returns a disposable, which can be called to cancel any in-flight requests.
+The `fetchQuery` function returns a disposable, which can be called to cancel the in-flight request.

 Example usage: